 Original Fantasy Fudge

 Fudge has been around for over 100 years, and it’s believed that it was an accident.
 Someone had ‘fudged’ a bunch of caramels, which could be how we got the term fudge.
 It doesn’t matter how we got the name, but rather that fudge is around and there are so many fun recipes for it.
-If you have never made fudge before, this is a great recipe to start with.
-I can almost guarantee that you won’t fudge up this Original Fantasy Fudge recipe!
+It’s also great for gifts, especially around the holidays.
+(And I have eggnog fudge and sugar cookie fudge that would be delicious treats to share at Christmas time and New Year’s Eve.)

 Original Fantasy Fudge Recipe

 - 1 package (12 ounces) semisweet chocolate chips

 - 1 bag (10 ounces) mini-marshmallows, (could use 7-ounce jar of marshmallow fluff instead)

 - 1 teaspoon vanilla extract